OpenNews/datainstitute-website/homepage.md

 <div class="page-intro">
     <p class="big-type">The Data Institute is a collaboration between The Ida B. Wells Society for Investigative Reporting and the Center for Democracy and Journalism.</p>
     <p>This intensive workshop teaches journalists how to use data, design and code.
-In 2023, the Data Institute will return in person Monday, July 10 – Friday, July 21.</p>
+The Data Institute will return in person Monday, July 10 – Friday, July 21, 2023.</p>
-    <p>The application will be open May 10-24</p>
+    <p>The application will be open May 10-24, 2023.</p>
 </div>

 ## When